Isaiahbahri/README.md/README.md

 - Detection Lab
 - SOC Automation Project"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+[Brief Introduction - Remove this afte

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.